Some Frequently Asked Questions about Waivers of International Student Health Insurance

 What if I am on OPT and am no longer located in Fargo?

-If you are on post-completion Optional Practical Training and are permanently no longer located in Fargo and will not be returning to Fargo, we can offer exceptions to some of the waiver criteria.
+If you are on post-completion Optional Practical Training and are permanently no longer located in Fargo and will not be returning to Fargo, we may offer exceptions to some of the waiver criteria.
 If your policy is comparable on most criteria, except the following since they are specific to NDSU and Fargo/North Dakota, a waiver still may be possible.
-The criteria that your policy would not need to meet are: #1 (Is your insurance company located in the state of North Dakota?); #2 (Are providers local to your NDUS campus in-network under your PPO?); #4 (Is there 100% coverage at Student Health Services with no deductible?)
+The criteria that your policy would not need to meet are: Is your insurance company licensed to do business in the state of North Dakota?, Are providers local to your NDUS campus in-network under your PPO?, Is there 100% coverage at Student Health Services with no deductible?
+If you are in this situation, please email us for a special waiver form.

 My insurance does not have unlimited medical evacuation/repatriation of remains benefits.
 Where do I purchase a supplemental policy?